N/A

 Ensuring positive cashflow is vital to every business and there are now more options than ever for ways to do it.

-Although bank loans remain an option, receivables financing and factoring are popular and proven ways for businesses to quickly unlock working capital.
+Although bank loans remain an option, receivables financing and factoring are popular and proven ways for businesses to unlock working capital quickly.

 When looking for a cashflow solution for your business, make sure to evaluate fintech providers who may be able to offer an attractive alternative.

-There are different rates and value-added services to consider (collections, for example), and different issues to prioritise.
+There are different rates and value-added services to consider (collections, for example) and different issues to prioritize.